Badla Jatti Da

+Badla Jatti Dais a 1991 Punjabi film It is considered among the greatest hits and is classic cult movie in the history of Punjabi cinema.
+This movie stars Gugu Gill and Yograj Singh in lead roles.
+The antagonist role played by Yograj Singh is considered one of his best.
+The movie was a blockbuster hit across Punjab.Sunita Dhir played the protagonist in the 1991 woman-centric blockbuster ‘Badla Jatti Da’, a rare feat in Pollywood in that decade.
+This films stars Gugu Gill and Yograj Singh.

 Story

-Pregnant Gulabo (Sunita Dheer) is devastated when her entire family is slaughtered by Jaildar Jung Singh (Yograj Singh) and his goons, when the latter finds out that her brother-in-law, Jasbinder (Palvinder Dhami), had dared to woo his daughter, Bebo.
+Pregnant Gulabo (Sunita Dheer) is devastated when her entire family is slaughtered by Jaildar Jung Singh (Yograj Singh) and his goons, when the latter finds out that her brother-in-law, Jasbinder (Palvinder Dhami), had dared to woo his sister, Bebo.
 Gulabo swears to avenge this humiliation by forcing a marriage between her son and Jung's daughter.

 She spends the rest of her life training her son Jagga (Gugu Gill) to overcome Jung and his goons.
 She soon realizes that her son will have to face-off Jung Singh, his goons, his three sons and gun-toting daughter Laali (Upasana Singh) (who would rather kill Jagga than wed him), as well as Choudhary Joravar Singh and his son, Shamsher, who wants to wed Laali at any cost.